ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 ##.val() method

 Because setting and retrieving the editor data is a common operation, the jQuery Adapter also provides a dedicated {@link adapters.jQuery#val val()} method that is an extension of the original [jQuery val()](http://api.jquery.com/val/) method.
-This method works exactly the same as the jQuery version, but additionally it allows to get and set the framed editor contents.
+This method works similar to the jQuery version, but additionally it allows to get and set the framed editor contents.

 	// Get the editor data.
 	var data = $( 'textarea.editor' ).val();
 	// Set the editor data.
 	$( 'textarea.editor' ).val( 'my new content' );

+Because {@link CKEDITOR.editor#method-setData setting data} in CKEditor is asynchronous operation `.val( 'some data' )` will return [jQuery promise](http://api.jquery.com/promise/).
+You can use it with jQuery helpers:

+	$.when( $( '#editor' ).val( 'foo' ) ).then( function() {
+		//Now you are sure that data are set.
+	} );

-This feature can be disabled by setting {@link adapters.jQuery#jqueryOverrideVal jqueryOverrideVal} to false before loading the adapter code.
+Overwriting `val` function can be disabled by setting {@link CKEDITOR.config#jqueryOverrideVal jqueryOverrideVal} to false before loading the adapter code.

 This method works only for editors created from `textarea`.
 It will not work for inline editors.